From D CEO May 2023Subscribe

-The American Heart Association, the world’s leading nonprofit focused on the prevention and treatment of heart disease, claims Dallas as its national headquarters.
-Championing locally, a dynamic team advocates for the citizens of North Texas to enjoy longer, healthier lives.
+The American Heart Association, the world’s leading nonprofit focused on the prevention and treatment of heart disease, claims Dallas as its home.
+A dynamic North Texas team is a relentless fundraising force and advocate for the citizens of North Texas to enjoy longer, healthier lives.

 To support these programs, the Dallas team hosts several annual fundraisers.
-Its signature Heart Walk raised $6.1 million and focuses on new ways to boost physical and emotional health.
-CycleNation™ empowers the community to use all types of bikes to get brain and heart healthy while raising funds to reduce stroke and heart disease.
-Now in its 31st year, Côtes du Coeur annually welcomes nearly 1,200 attendees and celebrates nearly $50 million in mission investments.
-In 2021, the event raised $5.5 million, the largest amount in the Association’s history.
-In February, the Go Red for Women campaign raised more than $1.9 million as it empowers and inspires women to end cardiovascular disease, the leading cause of death in women.
+Its signature Heart Walk raised more than $5.5 million and focuses on new ways to boost physical and mental health.
+CycleNation™ empowers the community to use all types of bikes to get brain and heart healthy while raising funds to reduce the risk of stroke and heart disease.
+Côtes du Coeur annually welcomes 1,200 attendees and celebrates nearly $55 million in mission investments during its 32-year history.